Khafre: Pyramid complex

 Khafre built the second-largest pyramid at Giza.
 The Egyptian name of the pyramid was Wer(en)-Khafre which means "Khafre is Great".

-The pyramid has a subsidiary pyramid, labeled GII a.
+The pyramid has a subsidiary pyramid, labeled G2-a.
 It is not clear who was buried there.
 Sealings have been found of a King's eldest son of his body etc. and the Horus name of Khafre.

 Valley Temple

 The valley temple of Khafre was located closer to the Nile and would have stood right next to the Sphinx temple.
 Inscriptions from the entrance way have been found which mention Hathor and Bubastis.
 Blocks have been found showing the partial remains of an inscription with the Horus name of Khafre (Weser-ib).
 Mariette discovered statues of Khafre in 1860.
 Several were found in a well in the floor and were headless.
 But other complete statues were found as well.

 Mortuary Temple

 The mortuary temple was located very close to the pyramid.
 From the mortuary temple come fragments of maceheads inscribed with Khafre's name as well as some stone vessels.